Accommodation rooms and prices

-Only 5 minutes’ walk from York St John University campus, City Residence is one of the closest off-site accommodation options that we offer.
+Only half a mile from York St John University campus, City Residence is one of the closest off-site accommodation options that we offer.
 Housed in a beautiful early twentieth century building, you'll benefit from high ceilings and large windows and some green space to relax on when it's sunny.
 At City Residence, you're half way between campus and our Haxby Road Sport Park, so it's great for students wishing to make the most of our fantastic sport facilities.

 - Ensuite bathrooms